PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:07:00
+Last updated: 2024-04-02 17:08:09
-Random Quote: Friendship multiplies the good of life and divides the evil. - Baltasar Gracián
+Random Quote: Let yourself be silently drawn by the stronger pull of what you really love. - Rumi